Bira/octopus-carnival/_drafts/wir-tnv-boggle.md

 are actually the common ancestors to both banderhobbs and mundane goblins!
 They're sapient but not very sophisticated, and love nothing more than playing cruel pranks on others.
-They move from the Feywild to the world every time they find a fey crossing, because the world's mortals are so much more easily fooled.
+They move from the Feywild to the world every time they find a fey crossing, because the world's mortals are so much more easily fooled than the jaded fey of their home plane.

 These creatures are naturally sneaky and have some capacity to bend space.
 It's common for a child to complain to their parents about a "bogeyman" who keeps